MahamudM90/Invoice-Generator/README.md

 # Invoice Of Generator🧾

-An Invoice Creator Project that is Built with React.
+An Invoice Creator Project That Is Built with React.
 Add itemized items, configure quantity, prices, tax rates and discounts & Download Invoice as PDFs to your device.
 Uses [jspdf-react](https://www.npmjs.com/package/jspdf-react) to Capture the data from the Modal & Convert It from Canvas -> PDF.